monade/circular-progress-bar/README.md

 ## 4. Use case: Hippopod's Player

-My journey through the problem of circular progress bars in web development started when I was working on **Hippopod**, an open source project that transform an RSS feed into a static podcast websites.
+My journey through the problem of circular progress bars in web development started when I was working on **Hippopod**, an open source project that takes an RSS feed and transform it in a static podcast websites.

 During the development I found myself having to develop an audio player, whose play / pause button component had to take care of showing the progress of the track being played like this: